Klortho/Eutils-JSON/rack-proxy/README.md

 This should start a local server running on port 8080.

 ## Implementation

-This is a demo app contributed by [sdor](https://github.com/sdor) (Thanks!) and is not deployed anywhere, nor are there plans (at present) to deploy it.
-This is one alternative way to implement the XML-to-JSON conversion, and is here for comparison purposes.

 This server acts as a reverse-proxy from NCBI E-utilities, and uses nokogiri to parse the XML (nokogiri is the ruby binding to libxml2).  noris is a Ruby